 What does it mean to be more creative?

 Being creative happens at many levels of human experience.
 In terms of art, it can mean tapping into the urge to make something, to approach the world differently, to use an art form to express yourself.
 But at an everyday level, as we engage in problem-solving, exploring, taking risks, considering new perspectives, making unusual connections, we are using our creativity in the world.
-It is our creativity that lets us respond to our world, trying to make sense of it and have fun with it.
+It is our creativity that lets us respond to our world, trying to make sense of it, engage with it fully, and have fun with it.
+It is our resilience.

 Creativity is a vital part of who we are.

 As children, we accessed this part of ourselves easily.
 And our creativity grows with us — it’s an energy we channel through our life in a variety of ways.
 For some people, this creative sense remains — we draw upon it for adult play, maybe even do it for a living.
 For others, it may be less obvious, but the creative energy is used in handling challenges of everyday life.
 And another group of people may feel self-conscious, discouraged, or stifled — yet the urge to be more creative remains, waiting to be drawn out.

 Why counselling for creativity?
 Three reasons.
 First, this is an area where lots of people get stuck.
 Many people got shamed in elementary school because they approached an art task in an unusual way.
 Maybe they didn’t get the appreciation they needed to feel encouragement to grow.
 Maybe their creation was an experiment but it was treated like a personal failure.
 Many, many people stopped drawing in late elementary school because they wanted their skill to progress to adult levels (this takes encouragement while you develop a different way of seeing).
 Many others felt their words were ignored while spelling and punctuation were criticised.
 Perhaps you are blocked currently.
 Perhaps you would like to tap into your creativity now.